 When defining a data type as an extension of some pre-existing data types, frequently the instance-specific information of the existing data type should be combined with some extra information particular to the new data type, to construct the instance-specific information of the new data type.
 For example, a filled polygon instance needs both the polygon information (the list of vertices) plus the new filled-polygon-specific information (the fill pattern).
-Ideally, the new data type wouldn't need to repeat the instance-specific information; this would enhance the malleability of the resulting system, since changing one data type's representation causes all data types that inherit from the changed data type to be updated automatically.
+Ideally, the new data type wouldn't need to repeat the instance-specific information it inherits from the existing data types, but instead share the information; this would enhance the malleability of the resulting system, since changing one data type's representation causes all data types that inherit from the changed data type to be updated automatically.